lewisMVP/house-pricing-predictor/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is distributed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact